Pet insurance for older dogs and cats

 • Pre-existing conditions won't be covered.
 If you are able to take out illness cover, note that you won't be able to get cover for any pre-existing conditions.
 This sometimes means that you won't be covered for all conditions related to those illnesses and injuries.
 So if your pet shows any signs of a skin condition, all skin conditions will be excluded.

-Exclusions for older dog and cat pet insurance
+Exclusions for older dogs and cats

 Pet insurance doesn't cover everything, and there are some specific exclusions relevant to older pets.
 These exclusions include: